wilberquito/Paradigms-and-Programming-Languages/Haskell/Session1.md

   - Curried functions, every function in Haskell only takes one parameter.
 Didn't wee see functions that take more than one parameter so far?
     Well, it's a clever trick!.
 All the functions that accepted several parameters so far have been curried functions.
-    Currying is the process of transforming a function that takes multiple arguments, into a function that takes just a single argument and returns another function which accepts further arguments, one by one, that the original function would receive in the rest of that tuple.
+    Currying is the process of transforming a function that takes multiple arguments, into a function that takes just a single argument and returns another function which accepts further arguments, one by one, that the original function would receive in the rest of that tuple

-    For example:

     ```haskell
     -- same as max :: Ord a => a -> (a -> a)